awslabs/cloudwatch-api-tracker/README.md

 - AWS Lambda is triggered by new records that are written to the CloudWatch Log Stream.
 - AWS Lambda aggregates the number of API requests and publishes custom Amazon CloudWatch Metrics.

+# Installation

+Below are two different ways of configuring your AWS environment to collect metrics on API usage using this lambda function.
+You could configure the AWS environment with the command line, or through the web console.

 ## Command Line Installation

 1. [Follow the guide here](http://docs.aws.amazon.com/awscloudtrail/latest/userguide/send-cloudtrail-events-to-cloudwatch-logs.html) to send CloudTrail logs to CloudWatch Logs.